dimagi/commcare-hq/corehq/apps/userreports/README.md

 ```

 Having defined the data source you need to add the path to the data source file to the `STATIC_DATA_SOURCES`
 setting in `settings.py`.
-Now when the `CustomDataSourcePillow` is run it will pick up the data source
+Now when the `StaticDataSourcePillow` is run it will pick up the data source
 and rebuild it.

 Changes to the data source require restarting the pillow which will rebuild the SQL table.
 Alternately you